-FOUNDATIONS COORDINATOR, Senior Lecturer in Drawing and Painting
+Undergraduate Coordinator and Principal Senior Lecturer in Drawing and Painting

 Flowers’ teaching philosophy stems from a belief in building perceptual skills as a base for invention and self-expression, exploration and research.
 His recent drawings and oil paintings are based on observation of the interiors or ‘wrong’ sides of foil masks.
-He is also inclined to use landscape sketches taken from shadows in cemeteries, French clouds, and other observed wilderness events.
+He is also inclined to use sketches taken from shadows in cemeteries, French clouds, and other observed landscape events.
 Choosing visually complex subjects, Flowers discovers power in the incomprehensible.

 Recent exhibitions include a solo exhibition ‘Anonymous Portraits of People You Know’ at the WSAD Gallery, Atlanta, 2019; and the two-person show ‘Fanatic’ at Upfor Gallery, Portland, OR, 2014.
 Other recent group shows include ‘Parallel’ at Whitespace Gallery, Atlanta, 2020; ‘Contrast: China-USA Painting Exchange Exhibition’ at Lu Gallery, Baoding City, China, 2019; ‘The High Rise Show’ at ShowerHaus Gallery, Atlanta, 2019; and ‘August Geometry’ at Marcia Wood Gallery, Atlanta, 2015.